 In 1981, due to their prior success in rallying with the Lancer 1600 GSR, Mitsubishi developed the Lancer EX 2000 Turbo specifically for Group 4 homologation.
-However, a year later when Group B was announced as a replacement, Mitsubishi knew that their Lancer, which was also suffering from teething troubles, would not be competitive in the new class.
-Seeing how the Audi quattro was very successful with its four wheel drive system, it was evident to Mitsubishi that their Group B car needed the same kind of drivetrain.
+However, two years later when Group B was introduced Mitsubishi knew that their quite conventional Lancer, which was also suffering from teething troubles, would not be competitive in the new category seeing how the Audi quattro was very successful in the World Rally Championship (WRC) with its four-wheel drive system.
+It was evident to Mitsubishi that a new and bespoke Group B car was needed with the same kind of drivetrain.

-Although the base car was rear wheel drive, it was found to be fairly easy to adapt it to four wheel drive by adding an upgraded transfer case from a Mitsubishi Pajero behind the transmission.
-The configuration allowed for the engine to be mounted longitudinally in a front-midship location to improve weight bias.
-As it was the case with many other manufacturers’ new rally projects, RalliArt favored in using the engine of the previous rally car, in this case the Lancer EX 2000 Turbo’s unit, albeit the end goal was to use the “Sirius Dash” version of the now legendary 4G63 engine.
+Although the production Starion was rear-wheel drive, it was found to be fairly easy to adapt the platform to four-wheel drive by adding an upgraded transfer case from a Mitsubishi Pajero 4×4 behind the transmission which then ran another prop-shaft to drive the front wheels.
+The configuration allowed for the engine to be mounted longitudinally in a front-mid-ship location to improve weight bias and therefore help overall traction and handling.

-This powerplant was announced by Mitsubishi at the 1983 Tokyo Motor Show; it featured a special 3 valves per cylinder head that featured 2 intake valves, one is in constant operation, while the other is electronically controlled to come into operation only over 2500 rpm.
-It was said to provide good top end performance without having to sacrifice power at the lower end of the rev range.
-For the Starion “Evolution”, this engine was bored out to 2140 cc (from 1995 cc) to maximize the WRC x1.4 forced induction factor (resulting in 2996 cc) of the 2500~2999 cc engine class, and produced around 350 HP.
+This powerplant was announced by Mitsubishi at the 1983 Tokyo Motor Show; it featured a special 3 valves per cylinder head that featured 2 intake valves, one in constant operation, while the other being electronically-controlled to come into operation only over 2500 rpm.
+This was marketed as to provide good top end performance without having to sacrifice power at the lower end of the rev range, which was a critical issue in turbocharged engines.

 - (H) = Planned Homologation Version